 Farmers often wait for higher prices before making a crop marketing decision.
-Often waiting can end in disappointment because prices fall and much of the crop is eventually marketed at the lower end of the price range for the year.
+Often waiting can end in disappointment because price targets were either unrealistic or became a moving target, prices fall and much of the crop is eventually marketed at the lower end of the price range for the year.